Quick Answer

 Detailed medical records, accident reports, witness statements, and proof of damages help maximize your claim.

-Insurance companies are more likely to offer higher settlements when strong evidence supports the injury’s severity.
+Insurance companies are more likely to offer higher settlements when strong documentation supports the injury's severity.
+Mighty's AI gathers and organizes all of this automatically — including fetching the police report and medical records if you're missing them.

 9. Negotiation and Legal Representation